 Fresh, clean water should always be available to your chicks.
 The waterer should be placed as far away as possible from the heater within your brooder.
 If you are using a bowl, filling it with clean pebbles or marbles will prevent the chicks from drowning or getting soaked.
 Chicks start out on a food called “crumbles”, which comes in medicated and non-medicated varieties.
 Maintaining proper cleanliness of their food dish is important, since chicks may poop in their food.
 Expect to be cleaning and refilling it often.
 After a week or two, you can offer treats to the chicks; just make sure to provide grit to help with breaking down the new food.
 Coarse sand works just as well if you can’t find chick-size grit.

-Need to find a pro for your chicken enclosure?Find Pros
+Ready to start your chicken enclosure?Find Pros

 General Chicken Care and Feeding